mconverti/ibm-watson-video-indexer/README.md

 # IBM Watson Video Indexer

-This is proof-of-concept sample application that uses IBM Bluemix services to automatically index video files by analyzing the video frames (tag clasification, face and identity detection, and text recognition) and the audio track (speech to text recognition).
+This is a proof-of-concept sample application that uses IBM Bluemix services to automatically index video files by analyzing the video frames (tag clasification, face and identity detection, and text recognition) and the audio track (speech to text recognition).

 You can run full-text search queries on the metadata (title, description, tags summary and identities summary) to find a video in your library.